ramified/personal_handwritten_collection/README.md

 September 17th-October 8th, 2023: It took me so much time to move from Bonn to Berlin.
 The lecture notes of KleinAG talk is typed, and the computer has been cleaned.
 Will have my own office!

+October 15th, 2023: Try to fill the hole I made before.
+I made too many strands not completed, which is bad.
+Anyhow, at least part of the stuff are left, and I don't need to struggle from the beginning.

 Reference for ultrametric space: